terencetaothucb/intelligent-molecular-skeleton-design/README.md

 ## 3.4 Homogeneous ensemble of tree models
 ### 3.4.1 Hyperparameter grid search
 To enhance the model’s generalization ability and robustness while maintaining interpretability of tree model, we selected six widely used tree-based models as sub-models: Random Forest (RF), Gradient Boosting Regression Tree (GBRT), CatBoost Regression (CBR), AdaBoost Regression (ABR), XGBoost Regression (XGBR), and LightGBM (LGBM).
-For each sub-model, the optimal hyperparameters were identified via grid search optimization guided by the coefficient of determination $$R^2$$ evaluation metric.
+For each sub-model, the optimal hyperparameters were identified via grid search optimization guided by the coefficient of determination $$R^2$$ evaluation metric (`tree_voting_tunning.ipynb`).

 The $$R^2$$ and Root-Mean-Square Error are employed to reflect the prediction accuracy, which are defined as: